37 A tour of fixed effects and cluster-robust SEs

 We can combine fixed effects and cluster robust standard errors quite easily, but we cannot combine fixed effects and level 2 covariates at all.
 We next look at this latter problem, and then see what combining these options looks like when asking questions that do not rely on level 2 variables for main effects.

-36.3.1 The problem of fixed effects and dummy variables
+37.3.1 The problem of fixed effects and level-2 variables

 Fixed effects cannot be used to take into account school differences if we are interested in level 2 variables, because the fixed effects and level 2 variables are co-linear.
 Put another way, if we let each school have its own mean outcome (represented by the coefficient for a dummy variable for that school), then we can’t have a variable like sector to measure how Catholic schools are different from public schools, conditioned on all the school mean outcomes.
 There is nothing left to explain as, by construction, there are no differences in school mean outcomes once we “control for” the individual school mean outcomes via fixed effects!